seven5/seven5.github.io/tutorial.md

 point was very clearly differentiated: REST services that communicate via APIs mounted at  /rest/resourcename or static files, mounted at /.

-Static files were served up in the usual way, with HTTP status code 304 allowing convenient caching, and requests to the APIs in /rest could not be cached as they were "hot".
+Static files are served up in the usual way, with HTTP status code 304 allowing convenient caching, and requests to the APIs in /rest cannot be cached since they are "hot"--can change based on context of the call.

 Authentication creates a problem.
 We are going to be forced to introduce two new "endpoints" in our URL space that are neither fish nor fowl: